totalhack/zillion/README.md

 Why `Zillion`?

 There are many commercial solutions out there that provide data warehousing capabilities.
-Many of them are cost-prohibitive, come with strings attached or vendor lock-in, and are overly heavyweight. `Zillion` aims to be a more democratic solution to data warehousing, and to provide simple, powerful data analysis capabilities to all.
+Many of them are cost-prohibitive for start-ups, come with strings attached or vendor lock-in, and are overly heavyweight.
+Many also lack flexibility in terms of report design, and are more geared towards building stable dashboards. `Zillion` aims to be a more democratic solution to data warehousing, and to provide simple, powerful data analysis capabilities to all.
+It encourages adhoc data exploration.

 Table of Contents
 -----------------